practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 What I want demonstrate with these examples is this:

+> [!NOTE]
 > Functional Programming is (obviously) not taking over the world.

-(which refers to: _If Haskell is so great, why hasn't it taken over the world? ..._ from 2017: https://pchiusano.github.io/2017-01-20/why-not-haskell.html)
+which refers to: _If Haskell is so great, why hasn't it taken over the world? ..._ from 2017: https://pchiusano.github.io/2017-01-20/why-not-haskell.html

 <br/>